danielschemmel/build-info/README.md

 ```

 The [sample](sample) project shows both variants.

+## Features
+The `versionator` package supports several feature flags:
+- The `runtime` feature enables `versionator::versionator!`.
+It is enabled by default.
+If you intend to only use `versionator::format!`, it is safe to disable this flag.
+- The `chrono` feature enables the default features of the `chrono` package, which is used by `versionator::versionator!`.
+It is disabled by default.
+- The `serde` feature adds `Serialize`/`Deserialize` support to the types used by `versionator::versionator!`.
+It is disabled by default.

 # Caveats
 As of the time of writing, Rust does not support function-like proc-macros used as expressions.